edinburgh-napier/set09121/lectures/lecture11.md

 # Weight and Mass

-- we use the terms weight and mass interchangeably in everyday language.
+- We use the terms weight and mass interchangeably in everyday language.
 - In physics, weight and mass are different.
 - Weight is the downward force applied to an object due to gravity and the object's mass.
 - Mass is the measure of how much matter is in an object.